greatroboticslab/humanoidfarming/blip3_baseline/README.md

 	pip install --upgrade pip  setuptools
 	pip install -r requirements.txt

+For some computers, you may run into issues with the diffusers library.
+To fix this, you can simply uninstall it:

+	pip uninstall diffusers

 ## Scripts

 You can generate images from image captions using the slurm file: